chhabrakaran7/javalearnings/README.md

 # if statements, ternary operator and operator precedence
 Program name: ifStatements_ternaryOperators.java

-Location: src/operator_operands_expressions
+Location: src/operator_operands

 About:
 1. Ternary operator explained with use cases.
 2. Operator precedence explained and it's table can be found here: http://www.cs.bilkent.edu.tr/~guvenir/courses/CS101/op_precedence.html

+# Keywords and Expressions
+Program name: expressions.java

+Location: src/keywords_expressions

+About:
+1. Keywords and expressions explained.
+2. Examples for keywords and expressions.
+3. More details on default keywords in java: https://en.wikipedia.org/wiki/List_of_Java_keywords

+# statements, whitespace and indentation
+Program name: state_space_indent.java

+Location: src/statements_whitespace_indenting

+About:
+1. Description about statements, whitespaces and indentation.
+2. Explanations with examples.

+# if-then-elseif-else code blocks
+Program name: codeblocks.java

+Location: src/if_else_codeblocks

+About:
+1. Descriptions on "if/elseif/else" statements.
+2. Explanations with examples.